dcunited001/dcunited001.github.io/_drafts/electro-neuro-spatio-temporal-ion-electron-flux-duality.md

         - it especially does not work when you are not looking for the image, specifically

+- TODO: describe the goal of this technique as priming the intersections of associations related to specific neural networks and/or mental images
+  - read/write: inducing the mapping of new associations or rewriting the mappings of old associations.
+  - triggering problematic behaviors or behaviors that the person would ordinarily consciously suppress
+    - it's useful for duping the person into spending money or engaging in risky behavior that they would otherwise stay away from

-  - so, when someone is using this "subconscious priming" technique against you in "casual" social situations, it's because they
+  - when someone is using this "subconscious priming" technique against you in "casual" social situations, it's because they
     either:
     - (1) have excessive knowledge of psychology and specifically